-The sessions also provide preparation for adults who have never been baptized in any Christian church and seek to join the Christian community.
+Join a group of people exploring the meaning of the Christian life as expressed in the Episcopal Church and Grace Cathedral.
+The next sessions will be held in the weeks leading up to Easter, 2016.
+The sessions provide preparation for adults who have never been baptized in any Christian church and who seek to join the Christian community.
 Sessions usually cover:

 Within the context of Christianity, what is an Anglican?
 What is our common history?
 How do we pray together?
 As part of our Christian life, how do Anglicans take action in the world?
-Topics in 2013 included?

-For more information, email the Office of the Congregation, or call 415-749-6344.
+For more information, email the Office of the Congregation, or call 415-749-6300.

 Join with others to learn what we do in worship and why.
-These sessions, offered several times each year, teach the meanings behind what we do together in our worship, train readers and all the ministers who assist at the worship services.
+These sessions, offered several times each year, teach the meaning behind what we do together in our worship, train readers and all the ministers who assist at the worship services.
 Learn more here.

 Website Design and Content Management by 1250 Media